 If you have family or friends who are planning to visit you, please do not make travel plans until you arrive at the program and become familiar with your class schedule and program excursions.
 It is not acceptable to skip class for personal travel.

 Banks in Cameroon have ceased to exchange travelers checks in any currency, therefore you will have to bring cash for your non-stipend needs.
-It is suggested that you bring no more than $500.00, which should be more than adequate.
+It is suggested that you bring no more than $500.00, which should be more than adequate for the semester.
 Keep in mind that your monthly allowance from the Program Director will exceed the annual income of the vast majority of Cameroonians.
 Some students report that they did not have to spend any of their own money.
-You may leave your US money with the Program Director, where they will be safe.
+You may leave your US money with the Program Director, where there will be safe.
 Credit cards are accepted by airlines, large hotels, and a limited number of boutiques and restaurants in Yaoundé and Douala, but are generally useless elsewhere.
 NOTE: Credit cards cannot be used at banks for cash advances.
 Yaoundé and other major cities have Western Union offices.
 Transferring money through Western Union, although quick and highly reliable, is expensive (the surcharge is about 20%).
 MoneyGram is also a reliable option for transferring money.

 You will not be allowed to work while you are in Cameroon.
-However, the director will attempt to set up internships with local school, U.S. or Cameroonian government institutions, hospitals, etc. depending on students' individual academic and professional interests.
+However, the director will set up internships with local schools, U.S. or Cameroonian government institutions, hospitals, etc. depending on students' individual academic and professional interests.

 Dickinson scholarships and aid applies to all Dickinson and Dickinson partner programs; Dickinson does not offer additional scholarships for study abroad.
-Click here for additional information on scholarships designed to support study abroad on our Scholarships for Global Study page.
+Please find information on scholarships designed to support study abroad on our Scholarships for Global Study page.